-Though Nintendo has had a rocky history, it has always proven itself capable of rebounding and regaining consumer trust.
-If Nintendo continues to experience success with its gaming consoles and mobile gaming applications, then it’s likely that the company will continue to grow.
+Though Nintendo has had a rocky history, it’s always proven itself capable of rebounding and regaining consumer trust.
+If Nintendo continues to experience success with its gaming consoles and mobile gaming applications, it’s likely the company will continue to grow.

 Ready to start investing but don't know where to start?
 Check out Benzinga's top picks for the best online brokers for beginners.

 Frequently Asked Questions

 Does Nintendo stock pay dividends?

 Yes, Nintendo stock pays dividends twice a year in June and December.